Prague and the EuroVelo 4 Cycle Lane

-The EuroVelo cycle lanes are a network of well-maintained cycle paths that spread out through Europe.
-The one we’re going to talk about today – and the most interesting one in our opinion – is EuroVelo 4.
+The EuroVelo cycle lanes are a network of well-maintained cycle paths that are spread out throughout Europe.
+The one we’re going to talk about today – and the most interesting one in our opinion – is EuroVelo 4 cycle lane.

-EuroVelo 4 is a grand west to east path taking in some of the most exciting countries and beautifu scenery in all of Europe.
-Starting in Roscoff in northern France and traversing all the way to Kiev in Ukraine, it stops through both Prague, and the smaller, but just-as-stunning Brno in the east of the country.
+The EuroVelo 4 is a grand West to East cycle path.
+It takes in some of the most exciting countries and beautiful scenery in all of Europe.
+Starting in Roscoff in Northern France and traversing all the way to Kiev in Ukraine, it runs through both Prague, and the smaller, but just as stunning, Brno to the East of the country.

 Prague and Brno

-Prague, of course, is the beating heart of the Czech Republic, a city with many hundreds of years of culture and history baked into it – with plenty to see, do, eat and drink.
-Whether you stay a week or just a day, you’ll receive a warm welcome from locals and no doubt have an unforgettable experience.
+The city of Prague is the beating heart of the Czech Republic.
+Above all it’s a city with many hundreds of years of culture and history baked into it.
+So there’s always plenty of things to excite the senses.
+Consequently, whether you stay for a week or a day, you’ll receive a warm welcome from locals and will, no doubt, have an unforgettable experience.

 Brno is the second largest city in the Czech Republic and the largest in the Moravian region.
 Its sights include the spectacular Špilberk Castle as well as the Cathedral of St. Peter and Paul visible from afar on account of its tall spires.
-Brno Exhibition Centre is one of the largest in Europe, so you’ll often find various trade fairs in the city on any given month.
+The Brno Exhibition Center is one of the largest in Europe.
+So you’ll often find various trade fairs in the city on any given month.

-Popular excursions include riding along the Ohře River from Cheb to the world famous spa Karlovy Vary.
-Or, you could cycle the beautiful Berounka-Střela greenway through Křivoklátsko to see the Karlštejn Castle.
-Finally, if you enjoy a challenge you could start at the UNESCO site of Kutná Hora and head through the Bohemian Highlands onwards to South Moravia’s capital, Brno.
+Another popular excursion includes riding along the Ohře River from Cheb to the world famous spa of Karlovy Vary.
+Similarly you could cycle the beautiful Berounka-Střela green way through Křivoklátsko to see the Karlštejn Castle.
+Finally, if you enjoy a challenge, you could start at the UNESCO site of Kutná Hora and head through the Bohemian Highlands onwards to South Moravia’s capital, Brno.